OlaoluwaM/cra-template-theblackuchiha/README.md

 # Custom CRA template

-This is my custom cra template for create-react-app
+This is my custom template for create-react-app

 Use it by running
-<code>npm init react-app <project-name> --template cra-template-yami-v1</code>
+<code>npm init react-app <project-name> --yami-v1</code>